 Group IV-Home Economics in Business.
 Textiles, clothing, and fine arts require a basis of the social sciences and fine arts in combination with specialized work in textiles and clothing.
 This course leads to different phases of commercial work in textiles and clothing.
+Practice to the extent of one year is required in approved stores of Akron before a degree is granted.
 For those who wish to become Textile Research Directors, chemistry should be substituted for social science.
 Vocations toward which this course leads are saleswomen, buyers, stylists, advertising women, personal shoppers, and newspaper and magazine columnists.
 A combination of this course with the course in Secretarial Science is possible and frequently desirable.